Learn How To Budget Your Money Like Dave Ramsey

 This type of budgeting is pretty straightforward.
 The first 50% after taxes of your income should go towards your needs.
 30% can go towards your wants, while 20% is recommended that you put back for savings or paying off debt.

-With the zero-based budget, it means that your income minus expenses equal zero.
+With the zero-based budget, it means that your income minus expenses equals zero.
 This doesn’t mean that you have zero dollars left over in the bank at the end of each month, but that every dollar is being put towards an expense or is being saved.
 This budget is based on your prior month’s expenses.

 If you’ve struggled with credit cards or out-of-control spending in the past, here’s something to keep in mind.
 For starters, leave the credit card at home and use cash only for your groceries and other purchases.
 By only having cash as an option, you’ll be much more careful and conscious of how much you spend your money.